Sonny-Dreams/Nathan-Peterman.github.io/index.md

 Currently working on electromechanical actuators at [Stoke Space](https://www.stokespace.com/ "Stoke Space").

-Using the navigation bar above, you can find my personal projects, an assortment of notes on robots, and some photos that I’ve take.
+Using the navigation bar above, you can find my personal projects, an assortment of notes on robots, and some photos that I’ve taken.